BorenaK/Antiques/README.md

 # Antiques

-This is a draft for an antique trade database called antique_glass specialising on glasware.
+Draft for an antique trade database called antique_glass specialising on glasware.
-The code is written in SQL for training purposes.
+SQL Study Project.

 The database contains two tables and can be extended further.
 The first table "vases" encloses only items categorised as glass vases, listing their properties such as size and weight, maker etc with item_id as the Primary Key and sellers_Id as the Foreign Key.